Work schedule and hours

 Can’t you just lower the speed limit to slow down traffic?

-- Believe it or not, no. The law says we can only set speed limits within a certain percentage of the speed people actually drive on the road.
+- The law says the city can only set speed limits within a certain percentage of the speed people actually drive on the road.
 Otherwise, it's considered a speed trap.

-- That’s why we need to first make changes to the street.
+- That’s why the city needs to first make changes to the street.
 This causes drivers to slow down.
-We then do a speed survey to document that driver behavior has changed, and the average speed has gone down.
+Then, a speed survey is conducted to document that driver behavior has changed and the average speed has gone down.

-- Only then can we establish a lower speed limit that is enforceable.
+- Only then can the city establish a lower speed limit that is enforceable.